top of page

 Prevention

-1. Allow as much light and air circulation into and amongst the foliage as possible.
+1. Allow maximum light and airflow through the foliage

 Treatment

-2. Treat with Eco Neem Oil, Lime Sulphur, Liquid Copper or a fungicide product of your choice.
-Follow the manufacturer's instructions on the label for rates and directions for use.
+2. Treat with Eco-Neem, Lime Sulphur, Liquid Copper, or any fungicide of your choice, always follow label directions

-Follow a few of these little hints and tips and hopefully you'll avoid the dreaded 'powdery mildew' or worse-case scenario, know how to treat it if you notice it.
+Follow a few of these little hints and you’ll hopefully avoid powdery mildew altogether or, at least know exactly how to deal with it when it appears.

 Have a wonderful week,